-On the demand side, we assume that an infinite number of cohorts populates the economy.
-Every cohort comprises a continuum of households whose situation is summarized by a single cohort-specific representative agent.
+On the demand side, we assume that an infinite number of cohorts populate the economy.
+Each cohort comprises a continuum of households whose situation is summarized by a single cohort-specific representative agent.
 These cohorts are heterogeneous in their date of birth and past inflation experiences.
 We follow the perpetual youth approach presented in Blanchard (1985) and Yaari (1965) to model the different cohorts.
 This approach considers that households have uncertainty regarding the date on which they will die.
-They only know they face a mortality rate of $\lambda \in (0, 1)$ every period.
-At the same time, a new cohort of size $\lambda$ is born every period.
-Therefore, in a given period t, the size of a cohort born in period $k \leq t$ corresponds to $\lambda (1 - \lambda)^{t-k}$ .
+Each household faces a constant probability $\lambda \in (0,1)$ of dying every period.
+At the same time, a new cohort of size λ is born each period.
+As a result, in any period t, the size of a cohort born in period $t \leq t$ corresponds to $\lambda (1-\lambda)^{t-k}$.